-IF YOU HAVE THE RIGHT TO WORK

-DON'T LET ANYONE TAKE IT AWAY
+IF YOU HAVE THE RIGHT TO WORK DON'T LET ANYONE TAKE IT AWAY

-f you have the skills, experience, and legal right to work, vour citizenship or immigration status shouldn't get in the way.
+f you have the skills, experience, and legal right Call IER if an employer to work, your citizenship or immigration status shouldn't get in the way.
 Neither should the place you were born or another aspect of your national origin.
 A part of U.S. immigration laws protects legally-authorized workers from discrimination based on their citizenship status and national origin.
-You can read this law at 8 U.S.C. § 1324b.
+You can read this law at 8 U.S.C. § 1324b